wassimoo/Mini-Editor/README.md

 * Add autosaving

 # Using
-Not recommanded for usage, still bugy and missing lot of features.
+Not recommanded for usage, still buggy and missing lot of features.
 Still currently Under Development (daily fixes and updates) ...